- What to do

 Alternatives to vanlife

-If this article has scared you away rather than pulled you into the community of van living enthusiasts around the world, there are plenty of alternatives.
-Sweden in particular is very accessible and open for both interrail and backpacking.
+If this article has scared you away rather than draw you into the community of van-living enthusiasts worldwide, there are plenty of alternatives.
+Sweden, in particular, is very accessible and open to both interrail and backpacking.

-Sweden is safe and easy to travel through and depending on your comfort requirements there are plenty of options when trying to find a cottage in the middle of nowhere using Airbnb, staying at an alpine hotel or simply enjoying life from a tent on one of Sweden’s many camping sites.
+Sweden is safe and easy to travel through.
+Depending on your comfort requirements, there are plenty of options when trying to find a cottage in the middle of nowhere, such as using Airbnb, staying at an alpine hotel, or simply enjoying life from a tent on one of Sweden’s many camping sites.